Kay13051976/Thailand-guiding-light-second/DEPLOYMENT.md

      - `pip3 install -r requirements.txt`
 5. Create a env.py file
      - `touch env.py`
-6. Add th following lines env.py
+6. Add the following lines env.py
      - `import os`
      - `os.environ["SECRET_KEY] = your secret key.`
      - `os.environ["DEBUG"] = "True" or "False" depending on whether you are in development or production.`